David Nakhid: International career

 Nakhid also played for the Trinidad and Tobago national team between 1992 and 2005, scoring 8 goals in 35 games, including playing in six FIFA World Cup qualifying matches.

 On 26 March 1995, while playing in Lebanon for Ansar, Nakhid played a friendly against the Egypt national team as part of a "select" team of Nejmeh and Ansar players.
 The match ended 1–1, with Nakhid scoring his side's only goal.

 Managerial career

 In 2002 Nakhid coached Lebanese side Mabarra, while in 2011 he coached Racing Beirut.

 Political career

 Nakhid is a senator for the United National Congress.
 He was appointed Parliamentary Secretary in the Ministry of Sport and Youth Affairs on 22 May 2025 by Kamla Persad-Bissessar.

 Personal life

-Nakhid runs the David Nakhid International Football School.
+Born in Trinidad and Tobago, Nakhid is of Lebanese descent.
+His son Ali Kazim Nakhid is also a professional footballer.
+David runs the David Nakhid International Football School.

 On 16 October 2015, he announced that he had the five nominations from football associations to become a FIFA President candidate.
 Twelve days later, his campaign was over after it was found that U.S. Virgin Islands Soccer Federation had nominated two candidates, both nominations had been declared null by FIFA but the other unnamed candidate had more than the minimum five nominations and was able to continue his campaign.
 Nakhid announced his decision to appeal.